 Anxiety is being exacerbated by patients’ mistrust of the healthcare system and fear that they or their loved ones will contract the virus.
-A recent survey indicated that 67 percent of people have increased levels of stress since the start of the COVID-19 outbreak, 54 percent are emotionally exhausted and feel increasing sadness day to day, 50 percent are more irritable, and 42 percent have an overall decline in their mental health.1
+A survey indicated that 67 percent of people have increased levels of stress since the start of the COVID-19 outbreak, 54 percent are emotionally exhausted and feel increasing sadness day to day, 50 percent are more irritable, and 42 percent have an overall decline in their mental health.1

 - Changes in appetite, sleep, and/or behavior, including impulsive and dangerous behaviors.

 - Nonverbal cues during an interview, such as an inability to sit still, often shifting weight in a chair, lack of eye contact, or wringing hands.

 - Decreased or no energy.